0xatillaa/cpmm-roach/README.md

 ## instructions

+A cpmm bundler that bypasses the "open_time > block_time" constraint (which prevents bundling) with a timing attack.

+As of now, the bare minimum is complete.
+Will provide remove liquidity function later.

 - create a token and have enough SOL in wallet (WSOL conversion is automatic)
 - put your token address in index.ts line 23 (tokenA variable)
 - rename .env.example to .env